 Where there are concerns that relate to bullying, including physical bullying, cyber bullying, prejudice based bullying and discriminatory bullying the implementation of the behaviour policy, and our approach and response to unacceptable behaviour should be taken into account.
 Where the incident of bullying has an impact on safeguarding and child protection, our Safeguarding and Child Protection Policy, and our approach to keeping the SCG community safe should also be considered.
+SCG is committed to actively challenging all forms of bullying, including those based on protected characteristics (e.g., race, religion, gender, sexual orientation, disability).

 SCG will consider whether a pupil's SEND has contributed to the misbehaviour and if so, whether it is appropriate and lawful to sanction the pupil, in accordance with the Equality Act 2010.
+Individualised behaviour plans (IBPs) or positive handling plans (PHPs) will be developed in collaboration with the SENDCo, parents, and relevant professionals to support students with SEND and ensure reasonable adjustments are made.